itaysharir/Dotfiles/README.md

 - Move zsh/.zshrc to ~/.zshrc (renamed from zshrc to .zshrc)

 ## That's it.
-- Feel free to customize my dotfiles to your liking and to submit issues. <br>
+- Feel free to customize my dotfiles to your liking and to submit issues.
-- Also, for the zsh prompt to work you need to add ```ZSH_THEME="archcraft"``` on my .zshrc, it's already there.

 ## Credits
 - Thanks for [distrotube on yt](https://www.youtube.com/channel/UCVls1GmFKf6WlTraIb_IaJg) for the bar design, i remade his bar from scratch. <br>